-The Onlies Onlies play original and traditional fiddle-driven music, with Celtic, old-time American, and Canadian roots.
-Members Leo Shannon, Riley Calcagno, and Samantha Braman are Garfield High freshmen who’ve literally played together since birth.
-Singing and playing fiddle, guitar, mandolin, banjo, and piano, they have developed a strong fan base throughout the Pacific Northwest, performing concerts, square and contra dances, and pub gigs from Port Townsend to Boston.
+The Onlies play original and traditional fiddle-driven music, with Celtic, old-time American, and Canadian roots.
+Members Leo Shannon, Riley Calcagno, and Sami Braman are Garfield High School (Seattle) seniors who’ve literally played together since they were two years old.
+Singing and playing fiddle, guitar, mandolin, banjo, and piano, they have developed a strong fan base throughout the Pacific Northwest, performing concerts, dances, restaurants, and pubs from Port Townsend to Boston.
 They've had opportunities to perform alongside Darol Anger, Elvis Costello, Kristin Andreassen, Tristan and Tashina Clarridge, Brittany Haas, Altan, and many of their countless other musical heroes.
 For dances and other projects, they are frequently joined by the their friend RuthMabel Boytz on string bass.

 in their own words...

 We hail from Seattle, playing gigs in places such as the Town Hall, Hale's Palladium, Moisture Festival, ACT Theater, The Royal Room, The Moore Theater, The Paramount, Northwest Folklife, and many other venues.

 We sing original songs, play several different kinds of traditional fiddle music, write our own tunes, put new spins on tunes that need spinning, and keep it trad when the tune is fine on its own.

 We have been a band since we were all were very young and although we all know each other’s moods and moves, there is no doubt in our minds that we will keep playing together long into the future.